 NdFeB magnets are well suited for use in electric motors, power tools and other products requiring strong, compact permanent magnets.
 They offer the highest magnetic field strength and magnetic stability but have a lower curie temperature.
 Since they tend to be more vulnerable to oxidation than SmCo magnets, protective surface treatments are often applied on them.

 Unlike NdFeB magnets, SmCo magnets have a weaker magnetic field strength but a higher curie temperature and are extremely useful for applications requiring high field strength while operating at high temperatures.
 Another advantage with SmCo magnets is that they have a high resistance to oxidation and can be more susceptible to chipping and cracking.
 Compared to the wide usage of NdFeB magnets, however, SmCo magnets have limited usage.
-These magnets are currently used for certain niche applications, particularly in the defense and aerospace sectors.
-According to the latest report, the global rare earth magnet market has grown at a CAGR of around 7% during 2008-2015, reaching a market value of around US$ 10.2 billion in 2015.
+These magnets are currently used for certain niche applications, particularly in the defence and aerospace sectors.
+According to the latest report, the global rare earth magnet market has grown at a CAGR of around 8% during 2010-2017, reaching a market value of around US$ 12 billion in 2017.

-IMARC’s latest study “Rare Earth Magnet Market - Industry Trends, Manufacturing Process, Plant Setup, Machinery, Raw Materials, Cost and Revenue” provides a techno-commercial roadmap for setting up a rare earth magnets manufacturing plant.
+IMARC’s latest study “Rare Earth Magnet Market: Global Industry Trends, Share, Size, Growth, Forecast and Opportunity 2018-2023” provides a techno-commercial roadmap for setting up a rare earth magnets manufacturing plant.
 The study, which has been done by one of the world’s leading research and advisory firms, covers all the requisite aspects of the rare earth magnet market.
 This ranges from macro overview of the market to micro details of the industry performance, processing and manufacturing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have or plan to have any kind of stake in the rare earth magnet market.